amoshyc/CPsolution/Readme.rst

 amoshyc's CPsolution
 ##########################

 This repo contains some solutions to the problem of some online judges and competitive programming contest.
 The source code is mainly writtne in C++, sometimes Python.
-This is a new repo of the `old one <https://github.com/amoshyc/ojsolution>`_, which is maintained now.
+This is a new repo of the `old one <https://github.com/amoshyc/ojsolution>`_, which is not maintained now.
 My codeforces account is ``amoshuangyc``, and poj's is ``amoshuang``.

 This repo is written in rst + sphinx and be hold on `Github Pages <https://amoshyc.github.io/CPsolution/>`_.
 If you find any mistake, it's welcome to create an issue here at this repo or email me.